Borisovsky Khotilovo air base: 790 Fighter Regiment

 In August 1942 joined the 219th Bomber Aviation Division, which operated in the Transcaucasian, and since January 1943 in the North Caucasus Front.
 From April 1943 acted as part of the 229th Fighter Division.
 In May 1944 he was withdrawn to the rear for re-formation, where he became part of the 129th Iad.
 Re-armed with fighter jets La-5.
 From 13 October 1944 until the end of the war, he acted as part of the 129th Jade on the 3rd Belorussian Front.
 During the war years, the regiment pilots won 182 aerial victories.

 In 1980–1993, the regiment flew airplanes MiG-25.
 Since 1994, the air regiment gradually re-armed with interceptor fighters MiG-31.
 During the reconstruction of the Khotilovo airbase in 2006–2008, the air regiment was temporarily relocated to the air base in Dorokhovo.
 With the transition to the new look of the Armed Forces of the Russian Federation, the regiment became an airbase as part of the Air Force Operational-Strategic Command of the Air Force, that is, the re-formed Special Purpose Command.
 The air regiment received a squadron of Su-27 from the Bezhetsk Fighter Regiment.
 And in Bezhetsk, the commandant's office remained, structurally incorporated into the Hotilovo airbase.

-844 OBS RTO

-The 844th separate communications and radio engineering battalion (OPS RTO) since 1953 provides flights for the 790th IAP.
-The battalion began its formation in February 1953 at the station Kuzhenkino Bologovsky District Tver Region.
-At the moment, the battalion is commanded by guards lieutenant colonel Sayganov Vadim Aleksandrovich.
-Organizationally includes liaison offices, РТО, company РЗА, ТЭЧ and management.
-The battalion includes the entire range of radio-technical means of flight support: radio engineering system of near navigation (RSBN) – command post (UPC), radar landing system (EPR), lighting equipment (SSO), etc. In recent years, the latest models of modern technology have been in service – EKSA, Transcon, etc.